 Bassem Awad is deputy director of international intellectual property (IP) law and innovation, with CIGI's International Law Research Program.
 In this role, Bassem provides strategic guidance and operations coordination and management of the thematic area.
 Previously, he was CIGI research fellow from September 2014 to January 2016.

 Richard Gold is a senior fellow with CIGI’s International Law Research Program (ILRP), effective October 2016.
-He is also a James McGill Professor and associate dean (graduate studies) with McGill University’s Faculty of Law.
+He is also a James McGill Professor with McGill University’s Faculty of Law.

 Olena Ivus is a senior fellow at the Centre for International Governance Innovation (CIGI), focusing on the interface between Canada's domestic innovation and international trade.